e1016/JSwipe/README.md

 <span class="__modal_drawer"></span> <!-- 1 -->
 <div id="drawer_js"></div> <!-- 2 -->
 ```
-1. This elemten is an opaque background, works as a protector for the content and helps to highlight the drawer.
+1. This element is an opaque background, works as a protector for the content and helps to highlight the drawer.
 2. It is literally the wrapper, inside of this you can push all the content for the drawer

 ----------